vera-rykalina/rki_recency/Pipeline/ToDo/list_of_tasks.md

 - Clarify the option --read-names-2.
 It does not exists anymore!
 (Tanya)

 - Clafiry the differences in testpatstats.csv: Prop.gp.1 - Prop.gp.215 (Tanya)

+- Check on 4refs_HXB2_ABCD.fasta vs 2refs_HXB2_C.BW.fasta for --alignment-of-other-refs.
+Should I expect any dramatic difference?